NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 There's a functioning portal beyond this collapsed passage, but there is no way for the PCs to reach it now.
 This portal comes into play in a Future Age of Worms adventure.

 ### Development
-If the PCs make too much noise in this area, there is a chance the wolves in [[4-Campaign/Age of Worms/The Whispering Cairn#4.
+If the PCs make too much noise in this area, there is a chance the wolves in [[The Whispering Cairn#4.
 Hall of Honor (Moderate)|area 4]] hear them.
 Each of the three wolves has a -2 modifier on it's [[Skills#Perception|Perception]] check due to distance.
 The DC for this check varies depending upon the PCs' volume, ranging from 0 to 10.

-Every three rounds, allow the PCs a DC 10 [[Skills#Perception|Perception]] check to notice a faint flickering green light coming form the north ([[4-Campaign/Age of Worms/The Whispering Cairn#7.
+Every three rounds, allow the PCs a DC 10 [[Skills#Perception|Perception]] check to notice a faint flickering green light coming form the north ([[The Whispering Cairn#7.
 False Tomb|area 7G]]).

 ## 4. Hall of Honor (Level 1)
 > [!note]+ Read Aloud